-Knowledge of: chain of command notification requirements; type of incidents that require a lieutenant to respond; response procedures for a field incident including how to respond, who should respond, and who to notify; procedures to secure and protect a crime scene; what constitutes physical evidence to determine when and/or how evidence should be collected and preserved; crowd control procedures, techniques and special equipment used in crowd control; other City departments that provide services relevant to SFPD, such as Sheriff's Department, Fire Department, District Attorney's office, Mayor's Office, etc.; Department and non-department (PG&E, Muni, AT&T, OCC, District Attorney, etc.) resources available to assist at incidents/events; units and resources available (e.g., Tactical, Hondas) and how they can be utilized in order to plan a special event; Departmental resources for disseminating information, such as Critical Reach, series sheets, teletypes, and bulletins; interrogation guidelines and appropriateness for the situation.
+Knowledge of: chain of command notification requirements; type of incidents that require a lieutenant to respond; response procedures for a field incident including how to respond, who should respond, and who to notify; procedures to secure and protect a crime scene; what constitutes physical evidence to determine when and/or how evidence should be collected and preserved; crowd control procedures, techniques and special equipment used in crowd control: other City departments that provide services relevant to SFPD. such as Sheriff's Department, Fire Department, District Attorney's office, Mayor's Office, etc.; Department and non-department (PG&E, Muni, AT&T, OCC MTA, District Attorney, etc.) resources available to assist at incidents/events; units and resources available (e.g., Tactical, Hondas) and how they can be utilized in order to plan a special event; Departmental resources for disseminating information, such as BRICC, Critical Reach, series sheets, and teletypes, and bulletins; interrogation guidelines and appropriateness for the situation; district demographics, high crime areas, crime trends, and sector needs in order to best allocate staff; type of community functions which are likely to attract criminal activity; the iurisdiction and responsibilities of other law enforcement agencies, such as the FBI, California Highway Patrol.
+Sheriff's Department, neighboring jurisdictions, etc.; procedures to utilize the resources of outside agencies: the services provided by the Forensic Services Division: resources for disseminating information to the public and for addressing community concerns; technological resources to use investigations, such as Violence Reduction folder and ACCURINT LE; resources, internal (e.g., plain clothes units) and external (e.g., AT&T, DMV, CIU, and VRT). that might be utilized in an investigation or enforcement project; the information that needs to be included in a case file submitted for review; investigative procedures and techniques which can be employed in an investigation: crime reduction strategies.